Understanding how much auto-enrolment is going to cost your business and employees is important.

 If your employees are higher rate or additional rate taxpayers, they can claim additional relief from HMRC.

 If they’re a higher rate taxpayer, for every £80 they pay in, HMRC pays £20 in to their pension and reduces the tax they pay overall by another £20.
-If they’re an additional rate taxpayer, their tax will be reduced by £25 (subject to the amount they earn).
+If they’re an additional rate taxpayer, their tax will be reduced by £25.
 Find out more about how tax rates can differ for Scotland and Wales on gov.uk.

-Your employee’s payments will be deducted from their salary before they’re taxed, which means they’ll pay Income Tax on a lower amount.
+Your employee’s payments will be deducted from their salary after National Insurance has been calculated, but before income tax, which means they’ll pay Income Tax on a lower amount.
 It also means that their personal tax rate position is taken into account immediately.

 Example: If they’re a basic rate taxpayer and they want to make payments of £100 a month, £100 is taken from their salary before their tax liability is calculated.
-They can normally expect to pay £20 less in tax as a result, although the tax benefit could vary depending on their personal circumstances.
+A basic-rate taxpayer can normally expect to pay £20 less, a higher rate taxpayer £40 less and an additional rate taxpayer £45 less in income tax as a result, although the tax benefit could vary depending on their personal circumstances.

-Taken from earnings after NI but before tax
+Taken from earnings after NI but before income tax has been calculated

 A lower amount on which they pay tax